philc/vimium/README.markdown

 -  Some sites are now excluded by default.
 -  View source (`gs`) now opens in a new tab.
 -  Support for browsing paginated sites using `]]` and `[[` to go forward and backward respectively.
+-  `z0` will reset the zoom level for the current page.
 -  Bugfixes.

 1.21 (10/24/2010)